robsimmons/Lean4CS1/README.md

 A literate Lean 4 curriculum introducing typed functional programming through the lens of the Curry-Howard correspondence.
 Every file compiles cleanly against Lean 4 / Mathlib — no `sorry`, no `by`.

 This fork of Kevin Sullivan's repository demonstrates the conversion of a part of the CS1 course to [Verso](https://verso.lean-lang.org).
-Only the first unit of the CS1 full course (weeks 0-3) are incorporated.
+Only the full-semester course, and not the Distillate, have been translated.

-Week 0 attempts a translation that uses a number of Verso's inline-code display and math features, subsequent weeks are a more shallow/mechanical translation and only use Verso features for top-level code.
+The translation isn't intended to be a fully-consistent work suitable for classroom use.
+Week 0's translation uses a number of Verso's inline-code display and math features, subsequent weeks are a more shallow/mechanical translation and generally only use Verso features for top-level code.

 ## Building the document